HolaSenorPython/PDF-to-TTS-app/README.md

 <p>The program should prompt you and explain more.
 You will need name of file (if in root) or absolute file path.
 Keep under 3000 characters.</p>

 <h2>Limitations</h2>
 <p>No GUI.
 All this happens in the console lol.
-But hey, opening windows mp3 player to listen to it is part of the experience! 😭🙏🏾
+But hey, opening windows mp3 player to listen to it is part of the experience! 😭🙏🏾<br>
 <b>Also, PDF files only.</b></p>

 <h2>License</h2>